Other Names: Jevtana®

 About This Drug

-Cabazitaxel is a drug used to treat cancer.
-This drug is given in the vein (IV).
+Cabazitaxel is used to treat cancer.
+It is given in the vein (IV).

 - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
 These effects get better in some people after the drug is stopped but it does not get better in all people.